-I had been obsessed with Rome even before I ever visited, I always dreamt of all the tasty pizza, the fresh pasta, and the authentic mozzarella di Bufala that I would eat when I finally made it here, but on my first trip to Rome, all I got was overpriced bland pizza, chewy questionable cheese, and very dry tiramisu, and not because Italian food is overrated but because, I had no idea of where to find those amazing Roman meals, so I naively ended up at all the tourist traps—I was determined to never have that happen again.
+However, on my first trip to Rome, all I got was bland, overpriced pizza, chewy, questionable cheese, and very dry tiramisu.
+And not because Italian food is overrated, but because I had no idea of where to find those amazing Roman meals, so I naively ended up at all the tourist traps.

-And I just kept coming back again and again, paying close attention to where locals ate, reading lots of blogs by Italians, getting recommendations from a new Roman friend I made through work, and getting tips from another friend’s Roman professors, I was finally starting to understand the city, but it took me many trips and a couple of years in between.
+And I just kept coming back again and again.
+Paying close attention to where locals ate, read lots of blogs by Italians, got recommendations from a new Roman friend I made through work, and got tips from another friend’s Roman professors.

-In hopes of saving you all that time and those multiple trips to Rome, here is my list of the best bakeries, cafes, bars, and restaurants to do as the Romans do, and eat cheap in Rome:
+In hopes of saving you all that time and those multiple trips to Rome, here is my list of the best bakeries, cafes, bars, and restaurants to do as the Romans do, and eat cheap (and delicious!) in Rome:

 Best Places To Eat Cheap In Rome By Neighborhood